CHEEKATLAPRADEEP-MSFT/chepraacademy/articles/databricks/Start Azure Databricks clusters during business hours.md

     ![image](https://github.com/CHEEKATLAPRADEEP-MSFT/chepraacademy/blob/main/articles/databricks/Media/ADB-Terminate.png)

+ ## Any Questions?
- ### If you have any questions while following the article, please do create a new issue on this repro.
+ If you have any questions while following the article, please do create a new issue on this repro.
       ![image](https://github.com/CHEEKATLAPRADEEP-MSFT/chepraacademy/blob/main/articles/databricks/Media/Open-Issues.png)